 In both instances, metal tooling art lends itself to creating visual textures and repetitive patterns on the surface of the metal.

-Visual textures are implied textures you can see like cloudy, shiny, and windy and can be drawn as such.
+Visual texture is an implied texture you can see like cloudy, shiny, and windy and can be drawn as such.
 However, tactile texture can be touched to understand how they feel like bumpy, fuzzy, and smooth.

 In this lesson, 4th grade students create a metal tooling design using five unique visual textures.
 And they arrange their elements in either a static or dynamic composition.
 As a result, their design has movement or not.